Over 535,000 ballots returned so far in Montana

-The Office of the Montana Secretary of State said535,423 ballots had been returned out of 656,784 ballots sent out at the time of this article.
+The Office of the Montana Secretary of State said 535,423 ballots have been returned at the time of this article out of 656,784 ballots sent out.
 To see the latest numbers go to the link here and click on "Absentee Counts by County."

 The record for votes cast in an election in Montana is 516,901.
 That was in the 2016 General Election.